voschezang/coding-handbook/metaphysics/domains.md

 ## Health

-These domains can be mapped to Aristotle's [four causes](https://en.wikipedia.org/wiki/Four_causes).
+The domains can be mapped to Aristotle's [four causes](https://en.wikipedia.org/wiki/Four_causes).

 - Inside view
     - Material health.
 Inner structure.
 The network of components that make up the structure.